 Mulching, Pruning, Fertilizing

 These shallow-rooted plants like their "feet" kept cool, and you can accomplish this by applying mulch around them.
 Since they bloom on old wood, prune them just after blooming if you prune them at all (Exbury azaleas generally are not pruned much).
-Make clean cuts (all the way back to a major branch).
+Make clean cuts (back to a major branch).
 You have to be careful about the time of year in which you fertilize: Fertilizing should be done in spring.
 Otherwise, you will be promoting tender new growth too late in the year—growth that will be damaged in cold weather.
 Specialty fertilizers are sold for these plants that will contain ammonium-N (which will also lower soil pH).

 As attractive as such colorful bushes are to humans, they are just as attractive to some of the wildlife we most enjoy watching in our landscapes.
 These orange azaleas are plants that attract butterflies and are also useful in hummingbird gardens.